PseudoMon/nononsensebasicjs/docs/js-quickguide.md

 `var x = "Ten"` create a variable `x` with the value `"Ten"`, a string.
 You can also use single quote (`'`) instead of double quote (`"`).

 Alternatively, you can use `const` instead of `var`, if it's a constant (i.e., it doesn't change).
 You can also use `let` instead of `var`, which will be scoped to the current block (don't worry if you don't get that yet).
+To avoid errors, it's usually recommended to use `let` over `var`.

 `x = 1 + 1` change the value of the variable `x` to `1 + 1`, which is `2`. **`x` should already be defined!**